languidphoton/ralts/README.md

 ...
 ```

 Notice that all these are all `JSON` files.
+We will need to process them into `markdown` files suitable for _Obsidian_.

 ### Using 'suds' to process files into stories

-To process the files for usage as stories in Obsidian, you use the `suds` command.
+To process the files for usage as stories in _Obsidian_, you use the `suds` command.

 ```
 % python3 ralts.py suds --all